 First held in 1779 in a meadow so that farmers could sell their wares, this tourist-friendly destination has been held in its current location on Carroll Street since 1841.
 Today, visitors can find out what all the two centuries’ worth of hype is about Wednesdays through Saturdays all year round.
 Unlike the other markets on this list, not all of the goods are locally sourced (wait, Honduras isn't in Missouri?), so we recommend going more for the history than for the goodies.

-For those with preconceived notions about what Ferguson is like, the farmers market is likely to surprise and delight.
+For those with preconceived notions about what Ferguson is like, the farmers' market is likely to surprise and delight.
 This market is known for its friendly, community-centered spirit and diverse variety of vendors from food to jewelry and crafts.
-Market regulars love the fresh, organic produce, including from Ferguson's own EarthDance Farm, and special events, like art activities and food competitions.
-With its festival-like and inviting atmosphere, this is more than worth a drive from the city.
+Market regulars love the fresh, organic produce, including from Ferguson's own EarthDance Farms, and special events, like art activities and food competitions.
+With its inviting, festival-like atmosphere, this is more than worth a drive from the city.